HandBrake/HandBrake-docs/source/docs/en/1.3.0/technical/performance.markdown

 Video encoder settings have a major impact on performance.

-Compared to x264 and hardware encoders such as AMD VCE, Intel QSV, and Nvidia NVENC, encodes will take longer to complete when using slower video encoders such as x265 and VP9.
+Compared to x264 and hardware encoders such as AMD VCE, Intel QSV, and NVIDIA NVENC, encodes will take longer to complete when using slower video encoders such as x265 and VP9.

 Most video encoders we compared have speed presets, and faster encoder presets will perform better, potentially at the expense of larger file sizes and slight quality losses.